 Self-love is a willingness to prioritize one’s own well-being or happiness above that of others

 But the definition does have its limits.
 I believe the definition above describes well a single link in our chain of love.
 But every link in our chain of love is unique and often we must consider many such links when trying to determine how to act in a given situation.
 Some of those links are not described well by the definition above.
 For example links that involve inanimate items like a smartphone to which the trait of “well-being or happiness” cannot be easily applied.
 The same is true when the link represents the love for our god(s).
 Can traits such as well-being and happiness even be applied to a god?
-Additional concepts like infinite love or the evolutions of love also fall outside the scope of this definition.
+Additional concepts like infinite love or the progressions of love also fall outside the scope of this definition.
 Despite all these limitations, I believe this definition is a good addition and captures well some of the humanity that we associate with love.

 The first keyword in this definition is “willingness“.
 It is critical and cannot be left out.
 You cannot simplify the definition by stating “Love is prioritizing another’s well-being or happiness above your own“.
 Because that would mean that to love another is to never prioritize oneself over them.
 Loving yourself is also important and there will be times when we prioritize the love for ourselves over another we love most deeply.
 That does not mean we do not love that other person.
 It means instead we are always willing to assess a given situation and determine the actions to take based on our love for the other as well as ourselves.